- What kinds of abuse are crimes?

 b) How do I get a Peace Bond?

 To get a Peace Bond, go to the police or to your local courthouse and ask to talk to a Justice of the Peace (JP).
-An advantage to talking to police first is that the police have information (that the JP does not have) about a person’s previous criminal background.
+It can be helpful to go to the police first as the police have information (that the JP does not have) about a person’s previous criminal background.

 It is important to know that the Court will tell your abuser that you have asked for a Peace Bond.
 You should know that you may have to be in Court with your abuser, to get a Peace Bond.